telerik/kendo-ui-core/docs/web/splitter/overview.md

 When making the Splitter 100% high, one should keep in mind that web standards require elements with percentage height to have a parent element with an explicit height.
 In this case the parent of the Splitter is the `body`, so it receives a `height:100%` style, which in turn results in the `html` element obtaining the style as well.
 If the requirement is not met, the Splitter's computed height will fallback to `auto` and the widget may collapse completely, depending ot its content.
-In addition, the Splitter should have its border removed, as 100% high elements cannot have borders, margins or paddings.
+In addition, the Splitter should have its border removed.
+100% high elements cannot have borders, margins, paddings and sibling elements.
 In a nested Splitters scenario, the inner Splitters remove their borders automatically, given that each Splitter is a direct child of a parent pane.

 ### HTML Markup